-- Reviewing the number of UFAS and the type of premises generating them across Angus. - Evaluating the outcomes of occupier's demand reduction plans to review effectiveness, and identify and share good practice. - Monitoring our attendances at UFAS to ensure they are based on assessment of risk and demand.
+- Reviewing the number of UFAS and the type of premises generating them across Perth & Kinross - Evaluating the outcomes of occupier's demand reduction plans to review progress and identify and share good practice. - Monitoring attendances at UFAS to ensure our attendances are based on an assessment of risk and demand.